Team Activities

 Watts Branch Flood Risk Management Study

 The study results will help the District of Columbia achieve flood-risk reduction goals within their All-Hazard Mitigation Plan.
 The D.C.
-Climate Change Adaptation Plan also identified Watts Branch as one of four priority areas within the District to be addressed.
+Climate Adaptation Plan also identified Watts Branch as one of four priority areas within the District to be addressed.

 Partner agencies include the U.S. Army Corps of Engineers; D.C.
 Office of Planning; D.C.
 Water; D.C.
 Department of Energy and Environment; Department of Consumer and Regulatory Affairs; D.C.
 Homeland Security and Emergency Management Agency; Environmental Protection Agency; National Weather Service; Federal Emergency Management Agency; U.S. Geological Survey; and Georgetown University.